 It’s important to note that different government agencies apply different definitions of “employee” and “independent contractor” – and to make things even more complicated they use different tests to determine whether a service provider is an employee or an independent contractor.
 In this blog post I am going to cover the Internal Revenue Service (IRS)’s test for federal income tax purposes as well as the test California’s Employment Development Department (EDD) uses for unemployment and disability insurance and the Division of Labor Standards Enforcement uses for wage and hour claims.

 Everything I chat about here is intended to provide legal information and education.
 It is not business, financial, or legal advice, and does not create an attorney-client relationship between us.
 I’m an attorney licensed in the United States, so everything will be from the perspective of United States law.
 You should consult with an attorney in your area who understands your particular business situation so that you can take the right steps for you and your business.

 The short answer is no.

-The biggest difference between employees and independent contractors is how they are taxed and the Internal Revenue Service (IRS) plays a huge role in that determination.
+The biggest difference between employees and independent contractors is how they are taxed and the IRS plays a huge role in that determination.